Wah Mee massacre: Willie Mak

-On October 6, 1983, Willie Mak was convicted of 13 counts of aggravated first-degree murder and one count of first-degree assault and sentenced to death on October 22.
+On October 6, 1983, Willie Mak was convicted of 13 counts of aggravated first degree murder and one count of first-degree assault and sentenced to death by hanging on October 22.
 On April 24, 1986, the Washington State Supreme Court upheld the verdict and death sentence.

 Jury selection for the trial began on September 12.
 The defense were expected to blame an unnamed individual who wished to gain control over illegal gambling operations in Chinatown.
 At his trial, Mak claimed that he had only gone to the Wah Mee to rough up a patron as retaliation for the beating of a senior Hop Sing Tong official.
 Mak, a member of the Hop Sing along with Benjamin Ng, claimed he was directed to do so by Roy Chu, president of the Hop Sing, an allegation which Chu denied.
 According to Mak's testimony, Benjamin Ng and his companion were independently robbing the patrons and Mak left before any shooting occurred, but he heard "snapping sounds" as he left.
 In addition, Mak's lawyer argued that Benjamin Ng was the shooter at the Wah Mee by blaming Ng for the unsolved murder of Franklin Leach, aged 71, in 1981.
 According to Jim Robinson, Leach was shot when he jogged by Mak and Ng as they were dumping a stolen safe into Lake Washington.
 During the trial, prosecutors and police used hypnosis to change the testimony of a defense witness.

-On February 17, 1987 the Washington State Supreme Court issued a stay of execution a month before Willie Mak's scheduled execution, but on May 2, 1988 the State Supreme Court let Mak's murder conviction stand.
+On February 17, 1987, the Washington State Supreme Court issued a stay of execution a month before Willie Mak's scheduled execution, but on May 2, 1988, the State Supreme Court let Mak's murder conviction stand.
 However, on November 10, 1988, Willie Mak's execution was delayed indefinitely by a federal judge.
 On January 8, 1991 U.S. District Judge William Dwyer overturned Willie Mak's death sentence, saying Mak's attorneys failed to present evidence on their client's background that could have saved his life.
 On July 16, 1992, the 9th U.S. Circuit Court of Appeals refused to reinstate Mak's death sentence.

 On November 9, 1994, a King County Superior Court judge denied Mak's bid for a new trial but allowed prosecutors to hold a new sentencing hearing.
 On February 15, 2002, a King County Superior Court judge scheduled a sentencing hearing for September 2002.
-On April 29, 2002, a King County Superior Court judge ruled that Mak will not face the death penalty because the 1983 jury wasn't asked to determine how much of a role he had in the crime.
+On April 29, 2002, a King County Superior Court judge ruled that Mak will not face execution since the 1983 jury wasn't asked to determine how much of a role he had in the crime.
 Mak was resentenced to life without parole.